ehmcruz/pacman-sdl-opengl/android.md

 ## Compiling in Android

 First, you actually need to compile SDL2.
-I will leave a link to guide I followed to do that: [a link](https://github.com/AlexanderAgd/SDL2-Android).
+I will leave a link to guide I followed to do that: https://github.com/AlexanderAgd/SDL2-Android

 After you have the compiled **libSDL2.so**, you may need to change the include and link directories in **CMakeLists.txt**.